adam25022/C18363931/README.md

   3. Ability to use multiple sources.
   A promise we only get one event handling to occur whereas observables can have multiple events from the same source, which could introduce the problem of if you are displaying and updating the data, you could have weird overlap problems where it swaps between sources if your displaying to the same variable on the page, but it also gives you the option to use multiple sources.

-3.
-##Consider three asynchronous tasks, A,B & C. What are the consequences of these functions sharing global state?
+## 3. Consider three asynchronous tasks, A,B & C. What are the consequences of these functions sharing global state?
 What is a good practice to alleviate any problems associated with this?

 Global states are easily overwritten by other scripts.
 Global states are not necessarily bad and not even a security concern, but it shouldn’t overwrite values of another variable, if you do modify them, you no longer can have certainty about the output you’ll get.
 To alleviate the problems associated with this we should instead use local variables and wrap the code in closures.